Cow Sharks: Family Hexanchidae

 Pictures of a seven gill taken from the Dumbarton Pier

-Size: Length to over 9 feet and nearly 300 pounds in size.
+Size: Length to at least 9.7 feet and nearly 300 pounds in size.
 Most sevengills caught from piers are young fish 2-4 feet in length and under 50 pounds in weight.
 However, most years seem to see at least a few large 6-foot plus fish taken.
 The California record fish weighed 276 lb 0 oz and was taken in Humboldt Bay in 1996.

 Large sevengill taken at the Cayucos Pier in 1998